Skills in Health, Safety and Good Housekeeping in the Automotive Environment

 • 💡Always carry out a dynamic risk assessment before starting a task and record any changes to the environment; assessors look for proactive hazard management rather than reactive responses.

-• 💡Always refer to the manufacturer's service data when answering questions about specific systems.
-Examiners look for evidence that you can use technical manuals, not just general knowledge.
+• 💡Always reference manufacturer data in your answers.
+Examiners look for evidence that you use technical manuals, not just general knowledge.
+For example, state the specific torque setting or removal sequence from a manual.

 Common Mistakes